xmengli/H-DenseUNet/README.md

 This repository is for our TMI 2018 paper '[H-DenseUNet: Hybrid Densely Connected UNet for Liver and Tumor Segmentation from CT Volumes](http://arxiv.org/pdf/1709.07330.pdf)'.

+### Environment:
+	This code is only tested under python2.
+Check code environment "requirements.txt"

 ### Usage